bit-tasks/github-action-examples/README.md

 ## Setup Guide

 1. You need to place them inside `.github/workflows/` directory at the root of your GitHub repository.
-2. You must set `BIT_CONFIG_USER_TOKEN` environment variable at the job level before running these tasks.
-You also need `GITHUB_TOKEN` environment variable for `bit-tasks/commit-bitmap@v1` task.
-For more information refer GitHub [Encrypted Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
-3. If your workspace is not at the root of the Git repository, specify the input parameter `ws-dir` in the task `bit-tasks/init@v1`.
+2. If your workspace is not at the root of the Git repository, specify the input parameter `ws-dir` in the task `bit-tasks/init@v1`.
+3. Create new [secret variables](https://docs.github.com/en/actions/security-guides/encrypted-secrets) `BIT_CONFIG_USER_TOKEN`, `GIT_USER_NAME` and `GIT_USER_EMAIL` and use them as [environment variables](https://docs.github.com/en/actions/learn-github-actions/variables) in your GitHub Action.
+4. Define `GITHUB_TOKEN` also as an [environment variable](https://docs.github.com/en/actions/learn-github-actions/variables).
+Here, `GITHUB_TOKEN` secret is [automatically created by GitHub Actions](https://docs.github.com/en/actions/security-guides/automatic-token-authentication).

 ### Automating Component Release